skurik/moses-docker/README.md

 # TODO

 - WIP: replace the python script with separate working bash scripts for the languages, using common crawl corpora
-- use two volumes: one for downloaded data, the other for the models
+- WIP: use two volumes: one for downloaded data, the other for the models
 - include server running script in docker image
 - provide sh scripts for building and running docker image